atamborrino/redisc/README.md

 ### Play Framework
 For usage in combination with Play2.0, you have to use a Play2.0 version compiled against Akka 2.2, until Akka 2.2 integration is pushed into mainstream, you can find a version at: https://github.com/gideondk/Play20

-## API
-Redisc is for now very simple and supports only a few commands.

-Refer to the Redisc class in the [Scala doc](http://atamborrino.github.io/redisc/target/scala-2.10/api/#redisc.api.Redisc).
-Note that Redisc API always follows the [Redis command API](http://redis.io/commands) (for example, for every Redis command that results in a nil response (a NULL bulk reply), the resulting future will always be filled with a RedisNull exception).
-Therefore you can know what the resulting Future of a command can contain by looking at the Redis command API.

 ## Status
-You can see what Redis commands and functionalities are implemented in the [Scala doc](http://atamborrino.github.io/redisc/target/scala-2.10/api/#redisc.api.Redisc).
+Redisc is for now minimal and supports only get / set (with options) / auth commands.

 ###TODO:
 *   More Redis commands
 *   Master-slave replication support
 *   Publish-subscribe

-The code is modular and quite simple, so contributors and contributions are very welcome!
+## API
+Refer to the Redisc class in the [Scala doc](http://atamborrino.github.io/redisc/target/scala-2.10/api/#redisc.api.Redisc).

+Note that Redisc API always follows the [Redis command API](http://redis.io/commands) (for example, for every Redis command that results in a nil response (a NULL bulk reply), the resulting future will always be filled with a RedisNull exception).
+Therefore you can know what the resulting Future of a command can contain by looking at the Redis command API.

 ## Performance test
 I set up an instance of Play 2.2 snapshot (upgraded with Akka 2.2-M3) on localhost accessing a Nano Redis instance hosted at [RedisToGo](http://redistogo.com/).
 Each HTTP GET request on '/' involves a 'GET key' request on Redis.
 I used Redisc and then Jedis (main Java Redis client) with a JedisPool (Jedis comes with his own thread-pool when used in multi-threaded environment).